Sengkurong Sixth Form Centre: Background

 Sengkurong Sixth Form Centre is located in Mulaut, a settlement in Brunei-Muara District outside Bandar Seri Begawan.
 The school takes its name from the name of the mukim or subdistrict where it lies.

 The establishment of Sengkurong Sixth Form Centre was intended to address overcapacity at the former Katok Sixth Form Centre.
 The construction of the new campus began in September 2011 and estimated to have cost around B$28 million.
+The school building complex was design by its principal architect, Ar.
+Masri Hj.
+Mohd Taha, ARB, RIBA, RAIA, BAPEQS, of Arkitek OPFIS, a British trained Bruneian Chartered Architect.

 The school opened its doors in early 2014 with the transfer of students, teachers and staff from Katok, as well as the admission of the new intake for that year.
 Since then, the school mainly caters for leavers from secondary schools in Mukim Sengkurong, Mukim Gadong A and B, Mukim Kilanas and Mukim Lumapas, as well as a few nearby villages in Tutong.

 Subsequently, the former campus is turned into a secondary school that would cater the residents of Katok and its vicinity.